Semrush helps you:

 Here’s how to create a content calendar on any platform:

-Step #1: Make a list of your content ideas.
 If you write about a variety of topics, it may help to categorize them as you go.
 But you can just list them out.

-Step #2: Decide on a publication frequency.
 This frequency depends on your specific content strategy.
 If you’re creating more of a social media calendar, you might publish multiple posts per day.
-But if it’s for a blog, you may only publish 3-4 posts per month.

-(If you’re using a spreadsheet, you can have different levels of detail on different tabs for “monthly vs weekly” or “blog vs. LinkedIn”)
+(If you’re using a spreadsheet, you can have different levels of detail on different tabs for “monthly vs. weekly” or “blog vs. LinkedIn.”)

-Schedule Every Part of the Creation Process
+5. Schedule Every Part of the Creation Process

-But you publish larger or more complex projects, you might want to schedule out all of the steps of the content creation process in your calendar.
+But if you publish larger or more complex projects, you might want to schedule out all of the steps of the content creation process in your calendar.

 In other words, instead of a calendar that looks like this: